visgl/deck.gl/docs/layers/icon-layer.md

 * `anchorY`: vertical position of icon anchor.
 Default: half height.
 * `mask`: whether icon is treated as a transparency mask.
   If `true`, user defined color is applied.
   If `false`, pixel color from the image is applied.
+User still can specify the opacity through getColor.
   Default: `false`

 ##### `sizeScale` (Number, optional)